 Accordingly, as fun and exciting as it may be to treat movie money like the wild west, it is not advisable.
 You can find money for a film in a million different ways and places.
 But lawyers can only participate in film financing situations that comply with state and federal laws.

 Raise the Money.

-If you want to raise money for your movie in the United States via private equity investors, and you have competent counsel, you’re probably going to assemble documentation that is commonly called a “private placement memorandum.”
+If you want to raise money for your movie in the United States via private equity investors, and you have competent legal counsel, you’re probably going to assemble documentation that is commonly called a “private placement memorandum.”

 Aka, a PPM.
-Remember this acronym.
-PPM.
+Remember the acronym, PPM.

 My PPM will include items such as state and federal required investor notices, investment risk factors, professional bios of key producers and production team, cast attachments, a production timeline, a script synopsis, chain of title analysis, a director’s statement, description and updated description of the film business, offering information, use of proceeds, accounting information and most importantly, a clear financial map.